Expertise offered in Performance,

 .
 The instruments that make up a string quartet!
 I offer thirteen years of experience playing the cello and five years of teaching experience.
 I received my Bachelors in Cello Performance at the University of Georgia where I studied with David Starkweather.
 Recently, I received my Masters in String Pedagogy at Temple University where I studied extensively with Jeffrey Solow.
 I studied abroad in Italy at the Conservatorio A. Vivald in Alessandria, Italy with Claudio Merlo.
 In Italy, I had the chance to perform solo works and tour with the conservatory orchestra.
 I have been featured in masterclasses with Narek Hakhnazaryan, Nick Canellakis, Mikhail Milman, Mihai Tetel, Michael Mermagen, David Finckel, and Duo Sonidos.
 I was a member of Levon Ambartsumian's ARCO chamber orchestra and recorded and performed with the ensemble.
 I have also play the Brevard Music Festival in North Carolina under the baton of Boston Pop's Keith Lockhart.
 While in Georgia, I taught for the University of Georgia Community Music School and the Eugene Lee School of Music where I would teach privately, give group classes, and sectionals for the orchestra.
 I taylor my knowledge and experience as a musician to the individuality of the student.
 The student's musicality is my guide and I find importance in relaxed playing.
 Along with the teachings of great string players in history, I employ the Suzuki method and Gordon Music Learning Theory in my teaching. -Learn More About Carolina

-I teach violin and viola, piano and flute.
+.
 I have been playing violin for 14 years.
 I have a bachelor's degree in Violin Performance from Temple University.
 I have experience teaching private and group lessons to all ages in various programs throughout the city, including Play on Philly and Temple Music Prep.
-I emphasize technique and practice methods in lessons while fostering an appreciation for all forms of music.
+I emphasize technique and practice methods in lessons while fostering an appreciation for all forms of music. - Read More About Emily